 Salts and other compounds found in dog urine may also contribute to grass damage.
 Highly acidic or alkaline urine may alter the pH of the soil, adversely affecting the grass in the areas of the yard where your dog urinates.

 Some people believe that female dog urine causes more trouble to the lawn than male dog urine.
 However, the chemical composition of the urine doesn't differ much between male and female dogs.
 It's actually the way the dogs urinate that is to blame.
 Female dogs can cause more damage to grass simply because most tend to squat and urinate in one place; many males lift a leg and "mark" upright objects in multiple locations.
 For example, when a male dog pees on a tree trunk, only some of it may drip down to the grass and cause damage.
 This is less noticeable than the round spots of damage made by urine puddles.

-How to Prevent Grass Damage From Dog Urine
+How to Stop Grass Damage

-Remember that other animals might have access to your yard and their urine can cause lawn damage as well.
-A fence will keep out any dogs passing by, but cats and various wild animals are not so easy to stop.
-This may explain continued brown or yellow spots in the yard after implementing the above recommendations.
-Daily watering can minimize these spots.
-Of course, some people opt to use special animal deterrents.
-If you do this, make sure it's safe for your dog and other animals.
-The idea is to repel the animals, not harm them.
+Keep in mind that other animals might have access to your yard, and their urine can cause lawn damage as well.
+A fence will keep out any dogs that are passing by, but cats and various wild animals are not so easy to stop.
+This may explain why you continue to see brown or yellow spots in the yard after you've tried everything with your own dog.